 Set the environment for success

 Your team is your asset.
 Take care of your project team.
 You need to develop them and motivate them as you have to face the challenges together.
-Develop a culture of trust, respect, healthy criticism, win-win situations.
+Develop a culture of trust, respect, healthy criticism, and win-win situations.

 Lead from front